Aug 20, 2024

 Finally, effective vendor management involves making timely payments to your vendors.
 You'll want to establish a systemized way of submitting invoices, reviewing them for accuracy, and making timely payments.

-You should also maintain accurate records of all payments made to all vendors your fund works with and track their spending to ensure that they stay within budget.
+You should also maintain accurate records of all payments made to all the vendors your portfolio companies work with and track their spending to ensure that they stay within budget.

-Now that you have clarity on the process for your platform team let's share a few ways to get the best out of your vendor relations.
+Now that you have clarity on the process for your platform team, let's share a few tips and vendor negotiation strategies to get the best out of your vendor relations.

 Strategies to negotiate better vendor contracts